What brought you to CIBO?

 About Margaret Kosmala

-Margaret Kosmala is a Senior Data Scientist at CIBO, a science-driven software startup.
+Margaret Kosmala is a Principal Data Scientist at CIBO, a science-driven software startup.
 Prior to CIBO, she was a postdoctoral fellow at Harvard University and a predoctoral fellow at the Smithsonian Institution’s National Museum of Natural History.
 She holds a Ph.D. in Ecology from the University of Minnesota and a Bachelor of Science in Computer Science from Brown University.